neams-th-coe/cardinal/doc/content/source/problems/NekRSProblem.md

 - Execute a [user-defined function](https://nekrsdoc.readthedocs.io/en/latest/input_files.html#udf-executestep-nrs-t-nrs-dfloat-time-int-tstep) in NekRS, `UDF_ExecuteStep`, for Nek-style postprocessing
 - Write a NekRS output file

-This means that for *every* NekRS time step, data is sent to and from NekRS, even if NekRS runs with a smaller time step than the MOOSE application to which it is coupled (i.e. if the data going *into* NekRS hasn't changed since the last time it was sent to NekRS).
+Because `externalSolve` is wrapped inside two `syncSolutions` calls, this means that for *every* NekRS time step, data is sent to and from NekRS, even if NekRS runs with a smaller time step than the MOOSE application to which it is coupled (i.e. if the data going *into* NekRS hasn't changed since the last time it was sent to NekRS).
 A means by which to reduce some of these